 Gyrax and I press together, linking idea and thought, intention and motive.
 As we blend and fuse, Nyanti’s screams tear through our mind.
 Me/Gyrax relax even further, coiling into a ball of spring-loaded purpose.

 [Deep breaths, Jon.]
 He becomes completely still.

 I breathe deep.
 Once.
 Twice.
 Hold it.

-And then we arrow into Nyanti, grabbing hold of her ragged, disjointed pieces.
-Her piercing wail does its level best to split my brain; she bucks against our grip like a fish out of water.
+And then we arrow into the broken Witch, grabbing hold of her dislocated mind.
+Her piercing wail cleaves my brain; she tries to buck away like a fish out of water.
 We grab everything we can and pause for a brief, nerve-jangling moment.
-I know it can’t hold—there’s too much tension crackling through us.
-We don’t have the strength to keep her stable.

 [On the count of three.]
 Our focus becomes wire-tight.

 We dive deep into her wounds, snapping and cracking them back into place.
 A couple times, we have to channel pure aggression into the trauma, forcing loci to line up with their parent meridians.
 But soon enough, it becomes clear that this is just a temporary fix—Gyrax floods me with the realization that I—me, Jon—have to fix her aura,

 I’m going to have to rewrite her injuries.